-A really uncomfortable condition that responds really well to Reflexology.
-Hormones cause your gigestion to slow in pregnancy which can cause an uncomfortable sensation in pregnancy and it can get severe with colic like pain.
+Constipation / piles: A really uncomfortable condition that responds really well to Reflexology.
+Hormones cause your digestion to slow in pregnancy which can cause an uncomfortable sensation in pregnancy and it can get severe with colic like pain.
 (I know, I suffered in my second pregnancy) So clients have reported the piles have decreased enough before they went into labour that they felt more confident about labouring.
 I recommend you come back after labour to recieve some short, regular sessions to relieve the discomfort.

-One of my favourite pregnancy problems to work with ;0) There isn’t much the medical community can do except monitor via scans in your pregnancy and book a section if the placenta stays near to or touching the cervix.
+Low laying placenta: There isn’t much the medical community can do except monitor via scans in your pregnancy and book a section if the placenta stays near to or touching the cervix.
 Reflexology works interestingly with the cells of the body, to give them vibrancy and energy.
 Many of the ladies I’ve worked with from 32 weeks to 36 weeks have found that it hasn’t just moved, but got completely out of the way.
 This changes the outcome for their birth and they can plan for a vaginal birth instead of having no choice but to go for the surgery.
-A job i really enjoy seeing the benefits of!

 Stress, fear or anxiety, Mood swings.